 We have established a contingency reserve for material, known tax exposures.
 As of December 31, 2015, the total amount of the tax contingency reserve was \$4.9 million, including accrued interest and penalties, net of related items.
 Our reserve reflects management's judgment as to the resolution of the issues involved if subject to judicial review or other settlement.
 While we believe our reserve is adequate to cover reasonably expected tax risks, there can be no assurance that, in all instances, an issue raised by a tax authority will be resolved at a financial cost that does not exceed its related reserve.
 With respect to the reserve, our income tax expense would include (i) any changes in tax reserves arising from material changes during the period in the facts and circumstances (i.e., new information) surrounding a tax issue and (ii) any difference from our tax position as recorded in the financial statements and the final resolution of a tax issue during the period.
 Such resolution could materially increase or decrease income tax expense in the Consolidated Financial Statements in future periods and could impact operating cash flows.
-While we believe that our reserves are adequate to cover reasonably expected tax risks, in the event that the ultimate resolution of our uncertain tax positions differs from our estimates, we may be exposed to material increases in income tax expense, which could materially impact our financial condition, results of operations and cash flows.
-Refer to Note 7 to the audited Consolidated Financial Statements included elsewhere in this document.
+While we believe that our reserves are adequate to cover reasonably expected tax risks, in the event that the ultimate resolution of our uncertain tax positions differs from our estimates, we may be exposed to material increases in income tax expenses in income tax exp